Standard Cabinet Dimensions for Your Kitchen | Builders Surplus

 kitchen cabinet dimensions builders surplus

 Sure, it’s fun to tinker around with different ideas for cabinet colors, styles, or materials.
-However, when it comes down to it, if you don’t get the cabinet dimensions right, they’re going to look funky and likely be non-functional.
+However, none of that matters if your cabinets don’t fit correctly.
+Proper kitchen cabinet dimensions prevent awkward gaps, wasted space, and non-functional layouts.

-These are the cabinets attached above counters and not touching the ground.
+Wall cabinets are mounted above countertops and appliances.
+Because they’re at eye level, they play a huge role in your kitchen’s look and feel.
 They are generally used for storing lightweight kitchenware or food and attach directly to your kitchen walls via studs.

 Height Width Depth